MicrosoftDocs/cpp-docs/docs/sanitizers/asan-building.md

 ## Compiler

-### `-fsanitize=address`
+### `/fsanitize=address`

-Enable compiler instrumentation of memory references to catch memory safety errors at runtime.
-Loads, stores, scopes, alloca, and CRT functions are hooked to detect hidden bugs like out-of-bounds, use-after-free, use-after-scope etc. See [Error types](./asan.md#error-types) for a list of errors detected at runtime.
+The [`/fsanitize=address`](../build/reference/fsanitize.md) compiler option instruments memory references in your code to catch memory safety errors at runtime.
+The instrumentation hooks loads, stores, scopes, alloca, and CRT functions.
+It can detect hidden bugs such as out-of-bounds, use-after-free, use-after-scope, and so on.
+For a list of errors detected at runtime, see [Error types](./asan.md#error-types).

-`-fsanitize=address` is compatible with all existing C++ or C optimization levels (for example, `/Od`, `/O1`, `/O2`, `/O2 /GL`, and `PGO`).The code produced with this flag, works with static and dynamic CRTs (for example, `/MD`, `/MDd`, `/MT`, and `/MTd`).
-This compiler flag can be used to create an .EXE or .DLL targeting x86 or x64.
+**`/fsanitize=address`** is compatible with all existing C++ or C optimization levels (for example, `/Od`, `/O1`, `/O2`, `/O2 /GL`, and `PGO`).
+The code produced with this option works with static and dynamic CRTs (for example, `/MD`, `/MDd`, `/MT`, and `/MTd`).
+This compiler option can be used to create an .EXE or .DLL targeting x86 or x64.
 Debug information is required for optimal formatting of call stacks.

 See [the examples](asan.md#error-types) for sample usage.

-### `-fsanitize-address-use-after-return` (experimental)
+### `/fsanitize-address-use-after-return` (experimental)

-The MSVC compiler (unlike Clang), will not default to generating code to allocating frames in the heap to catch use-after-return errors.
-To catch these errors with AddressSanitizer, you must:
+By default, the MSVC compiler (unlike Clang) doesn't generate code to allocate frames in the heap to catch use-after-return errors.
+To catch these errors using AddressSanitizer, you must:

-1. Compile with `-fsanitize-address-use-after-return`
+1. Compile using the [`/fsanitize-address-use-after-return`](../build/reference/fsanitize.md) option.
-2. Before executing your program, set `set ASAN_OPTIONS=detect_stack_use_after_return=1`
+2. Before executing your program, run `set ASAN_OPTIONS=detect_stack_use_after_return=1` to set the runtime check option.

-The `-fsanitize-address-use-after-return` flag will cause the compiler to generate code to use a dual stack frame in the heap when locals are considered "address taken".
-This code is **much slower** than just using `-fsanitize=address` alone.
+The **`/fsanitize-address-use-after-return`** option causes the compiler to generate code to use a dual stack frame in the heap when locals are considered "address taken".
+This code is **much slower** than just using **`/fsanitize=address`** alone.

 See the [Stack Use After Return example](examples-stack-use-after-return.md) for sample usage.

-The dual stack frame in the heap will linger after the return from the function that created it.
-Consider an example where the address of a local, allocated to a slot in the heap is used after the return.
-The shadow bytes associated with the fake heap frame will contain the value 0xf9.
+The dual stack frame in the heap remains after the return from the function that created it.
+Consider an example where the address of a local, allocated to a slot in the heap, is used after the return.
+The shadow bytes associated with the fake heap frame contain the value 0xf9.
 That 0xF9 means a stack-use-after-return error when the runtime reports the error.

-Stack frames are allocated in the heap and linger after function return.
+Stack frames are allocated in the heap and remain after functions return.
 The runtime uses garbage collection to asynchronously free these fake call-frame objects, after a certain time interval.
-By transferring the address of locals to frames that persists in the heap, the system can detect the use of any locals, after the defining function returns.
+By transferring addresses of locals to persistent frames in the heap, the system can detect when any locals get used after the defining function returns.

 See the [algorithm for stack use after return](https://github.com/google/sanitizers/wiki/AddressSanitizerUseAfterReturn) as documented by Google.